Internals

 1. Compilation #

-Compilation step contains the logic to parse and convert an AsyncAPI entity to the object form, suitable for rendering.
+Compilation step contains the logic to parse AsyncAPI entities and convert them to internal objects – artifacts.
 The next steps work only with these objects.
 For example, it’s on this step a jsonschema object is turned into the Go struct (in object form).

 Every artifact satisfies the common.Artifact interface.
 Some artifacts represent the complex entities (e.g. a channel) and produce the complex code.
 Others are simpler and represent a simple Go type (e.g. a jsonschema object), they additionally satisfy the common.GolangType interface.